Skip to main content

 The submission of a New Drug Application to the FDA is the culmination of years of meticulous research, presenting a comprehensive story of the therapy’s journey.

-Once a sponsor believes they have sufficient data from Phase I, II, and III trials, they compile it into a (NDA).
+Once a sponsor believes they have sufficient data from Phase I, II, and III trials, they compile it into a New Drug Application (NDA).
 This is a massive document that presents the full body of evidence for the regulatory authorities’ review.
 It is the final argument for why the therapy should be approved for public use.

 1. Preclinical Data ∞ The complete results from all laboratory and animal testing, detailing the basic science of the compound.